astorDev/archi/dotnet-config-sources/index.md

 status: Draft
 ---

-# .NET Configuration Architecture
+# .NET Configuration Architecture: Getting Started

-> Juggling AppSettings, Environment Variables, and Co.
+> Juggling AppSettings, Environment Variables, and ...

 .NET apps nowadays come out of the box with a robust set of configuration sources.
 A newly scaffolded ASP .NET app reads configuration from JSON files (`appsettings.json`), environment variables, and command-line arguments.
 Despite this and partially because of it, maintaining a clean configuration architecture becomes a challenge.
 Let's walk through some commonly arising architectural puzzles and try to find a solution for them.